 State budget cuts have been one of the primary reasons for the massive student shut-out.
 The Ventura County Star reports that cutbacks in state funding have totaled more than $1.5 billion since 2007.
 While that amount is split between the 112 colleges in the community college system, the impact of the cuts has been significant at nearly every school.
 Faculty cutbacks have led to the need to limit the number of courses available, which in turn limits the number of students that can enroll.

 Last fall, California passed Proposition 30, which would provide an additional $210 million to the state’s community college system.
 While the extra money will help stop the bleeding within the system, it is not enough to reverse the trends that have already begun.
-Even if community colleges are able to increase their enrollment numbers by small amounts, the total students will probably not be enough to bring enrollment numbers back to where they were in 2007.
+Even if community colleges are able to increase their enrollment numbers by small amounts, the total number of students will probably not be enough to bring enrollment numbers back to where they were in 2007.

 Local Funds Not Covering Difference

 While state funding has been on the decline, other means of support have not been able to make up the difference.
-IVN reports that sources of local funding, such as lottery proceeds, have been unable to fill the gap left by less state money like they have in the past.
+IVN reports that sources of local funding, such as lottery proceeds, have been unable to fill the gap left by less state money as they have in the past.
 This makes state funding more important than ever for these schools, but unfortunately, state lawmakers can’t simply pull more money out of the proverbial magic hat so that community colleges can make ends meet.